What is the process of conversion of sugar into alcohol called?

 Chemical Reaction of Fermentation

-In this section, we present to you the conversion of sugar into alcohol with the help of chemical reactions
+In this section, we present to you the conversion of sugar into alcohol with the help of chemical reactions.

 C12H22O11 + H2O + invertase → 2 C6H12O6

 In the next step, glycolysis takes place.
-In this process, Glucose molecule is broken down into two pyruvate molecules.
+In this process, the Glucose molecule is broken down into two pyruvate molecules.

 C6H12O6 + 2 ADP + 2 Pi + 2 NAD+ → 2 CH3COCOO (pyruvate) + 2 ATP + 2 NADH + 2 H2O + 2 H+